Burned with Desire

 "Burned With Desire" is a song by Dutch disc jockey and producer Armin van Buuren.
 It features vocals from British singer and songwriter Justine Suissa.
-It was released as 12" vinyl and CD single in the US on November 2003 by Ultra Records and in the Netherlands on 18 March 2004 by United Recordings.
+It was released as 12" vinyl and CD single in the US in November 2003 by Ultra Records and in the Netherlands on 18 March 2004 by United Recordings.
 It is the fourth single from van Buuren's first studio album, 76.

 Critical review

 Maria Clinton from EDM Identity declares the song "Sounds super depressing but this is what I love most about a great vocal anthem.
 It gets people feeling something.
 Good or bad.
 It doesn’t matter.
 Magic begins to sweep across the dance floor when the sound of Justine Suissa’s voice floats effortlessly through the airwaves."

 Music video

 A music video to accompany the release of "Burned With Desire" was realised in 2004.
 It shows dancers in front of van Buuren performing the song.